 Results: We obtained a schedule prepared by the municipality of all MSAF expenditures for Fiscal Years 2015 and 2016.
-We identified three checks totaling \$5,425 for Fiscal Year 2015 that were expended for the above categories.
-We traced the cancelled checks to supporting documentation and determined that the Town did not expend an amount exceeding 30% of the annual grant for the above categories.
-The Town did not expend MSAF for any of the above categories for Fiscal Year 2016.
+The Town did not expend MSAF for any of the above categories during Fiscal Years 2015 and 2016.

 - 5. In addition to expenditures authorized in the step above, review 10% (but at minimum 1) of cancelled checks (using a random selection method) and trace them to the supporting documentation to determine that they were restricted to the following categories: - a.
 Street improvements. - b.
 Lighting of streets and all expenses related thereto. - c.
 Payment of principal and interest on any bonds issued for street improvements [30 Del.
 C. §5165(a)(2)].